Grief, pain, hope and faith at church services following latest deadly school shooting

 ATLANTA — (AP) — Grief, pain, hope and faith permeated church services Sunday as an Atlanta area community's efforts to cope with the nation's latest deadly school shooting included prayer, hymns and a first-person account of the tragedy from a teacher who was there.

-Brooke Lewis-Slamkova, who teaches food and nutrition at Apalachee High School, told the congregation at Bethlehem First United Methodist Church in Barrow County, Georgia, that she was about halfway through a class Wednesday when the lockdown alarms went out.
+Brooke Lewis-Slamkova, who teaches food and nutrition at Apalachee High School, told the congregation at Bethlehem First United Methodist Church in Barrow County, Georgia, that she was about halfway through a class Wednesday when the lockdown alarms activated.

 She recalled putting herself between the children and the classroom door and hoping to soon hear the voices of school administrators telling her it was all a drill.
 But she heard no familiar voices in the hallway and the realization that it wasn’t a drill soon took hold.